 Lessons take place on several afternoons throughout the week.
-Check the special events schedule in your Blue Book for designated days and times.
+Check the tennis section in your Blue Book for specific days and times.

-- Lessons include basic pickleball technique and strategy - A pickleball tournament is held on Wednesday afternoon and players do not need to sign up ahead of time.
+- Lessons include basic pickleball technique and strategy - A pickleball tournament is held on Wednesday afternoon, and players DO NOT need to sign up ahead of time.